Managing systems using the RHEL 9 web console

 $ pkcs15-init -F

-At this stage, your smart card includes the certificate, private key, and public key in the newly created slot.
+At this stage, your smart card contains the certificate, private key, and public key in the newly created slot.
 You have also created your user PIN and PUK and the Security Officer PIN and PUK.

 8.4.
 Enabling smart card authentication for the web console